-Therefore, reducing pollution and environmental destruction; protecting those who use the buildings, both employees and customers; and using resources such as water and energy sources efficiently drives the movement forward.
+Therefore, reducing pollution and environmental destruction; protecting those who use the buildings, both employees and customers; and using water and energy sources efficiently drives the movement forward.

-Some sub-movements have grown out of this umbrella idea of sustainability, including healthy building, which focuses on the physical and mental well-being of employees.
+Some sub-movements have grown out of this umbrella idea of sustainability, including healthy building, which focuses on employees’ physical and mental well-being.
 This fits in with the idea of gentler treatment of the planet and all living upon it.